On postcards; or, staying in touch

 On memoir and writing personally

 What is memoir, if not a chance to reflect upon, to think about, to remember the moments that have shaped you, and then to write of it all in a way that might enable someone else to see a little bit of themselves in there too?
-Is that not what I write about, or try to?
+When I write, whether it’s for another book or merely for a blog post, this is all I try to do.

-Beth Kephart, a fine memoirist whose work I love, once wrote that:
+Beth Kephart, a fine memoirist whose work I admire, once wrote that:

 She’s talking about memoir as books, of course, but I believe there’s no reason why that can’t also extend to first-person blogs too, the sort of posts you or I might try to write, or essays or simply journals too.